enchant3dmango/lugvloei/README.md

     make add-bitnami-repo
     ```

-2. Install postgresql in the cluster.
+2. Install PostgreSQL in the cluster.
     ```sh
     make install-postgresql-db
     ```